bariskanber/musclesense/README.md

   ~/musclesense/miniconda3/bin/python -m pip install -r ~/musclesense/requirements.txt
   ```

-Please note that if the location you are installating the software to requires ```sudo``` to write to, you may need to run the software using ```sudo``` so that the software can download the model files it needs.
-You will know this is the case if you encouter a ```Permission denied: '.../models'``` error.
-Using ```sudo``` should only be necessary once for each new modality you use and will no longer be required once the appropriate model files have been downloaded.

 ## Getting started

+Please note that if the location you have installed the software to requires root privileges to write to, you may encouter a ```Permission denied: '.../models'``` error.
+Run the software with ```sudo``` once for each new modality you use and ```sudo``` will no longer be necessary once the appropriate model files have been downloaded.

 ### Example 1
 Run the following command to perform individual muscle segmentation on the two T1w calf datasets in the directory /mydir.